Yakiniku Don vs. Gyudon: What’s the Difference?

-As you can guess by now, this article is the continuation of the previous post!
+As you can guess, this article is the previous post‘s continuation.

-Then, what is Yakiniku Don? and further, how does the donburi dish differ from the Japanese beef bowl Gyudon?
-For people who don’t know, this article will explain that.
+Then, what is Yakiniku Don? and how does the Donburi dish differ from the beef bowl Gyudon?
+For the unfamiliar, this article will give an overview of each.

-First, Yakiniku-Don is a donburi dish consisting of a bowl of steamed plain rice topped with grilled Yakiniku meat.
+First, Yakiniku Don (焼肉丼) is a simple Donburi dish consisting of a warm bowl of white rice topped with grilled Yakiniku meat garnished with lettuce.

-The meat prepared for Yakiniku Don is usually thinly sliced beef or pork that is not greasy (e.g. pork shoulder chops), but small chunks of chopped beef and pork can also be used in Yakiniku Don.
+Usually, the meat prepared for this Donburi is thinly sliced beef or pork that is not greasy (Ex. pork shoulder chops).

-Supermarkets in Japan usually carry various varieties of ready-made Yakiniku no Tare sauces, so the donburi dish, Yakiniku Don is basically very easy to prepare.
+Supermarkets in Japan (nowadays, even online marketplaces, like Amazon) carry various varieties of ready-made Yakiniku no Tare sauce, so this Donburi dish is relatively easy to prepare.